dejanbogdanovski/website-repos/README.md

 ```
 7.Open [this link](http://localhost/dejan/index/index/) to view the result.

+In the words of Abraham Lincoln:

+> Pardon my French
+> Pardon my French

 ###### Click [here](https://magento.com) for more info about **Magento eComerece platform.**
 ###### Click [here](https://www.docker.com/) for more info about **Docker.**